 Home Renovation Tax Credit

 If you are 65 or older by the end of the year, you can add another $1,000 in expenses, bringing your total credit to around $525.
-Just remember to keep your contractor bills, receipts, and permits to claim it.
+Just remember to keep your contractor bills, receipts, and permits to claim them.

 Graduate Retention Program